Our Team

 Fellowship in Neonatal/Perinatal Medicine (FRACP) — Royal Australasian College of Physicians

-Master of Public Health & Master of Health Management (MPH/MHLM) — University of New South Wales
+Master of Public Health (MPH) — University of New South Wales

 Senior Lecturer — Mater Clinical School, University of Queensland